Chronic fatigue syndrome

 No medications are specifically approved to treat CFS.
 However, some medications may be useful for pain, sleep, or other symptoms.
 People with CFS are often very sensitive to drugs, so try to limit medication use as much as possible and use the lowest effective dose.

-Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs are common non-prescription pain relievers.
-They include aspirin, ibuprofen (Motrin, Advil, generic), and naproxen (Aleve, generic), and COX-2 inhibitors.
+NSAIDs are common non-prescription pain relievers.
+They include aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve), and COX-2 inhibitors.

 Talk to your provider before taking these medicines if you have kidney disease or heart disease.
 Your provider should be aware if you take these medicines on most days.

-Nonprescription medications for sleep usually include the antihistamine diphenhydramine (Benadryl, generic).
+Nonprescription medications for sleep usually include the antihistamine diphenhydramine (Benadryl).
 Antihistamines can be effective when occasionally used, but in the long-term can cause problems with rebound insomnia.

-Non-benodiazepine sedative hypnotics: are the preferred prescription medications for treating insomnia.
-They include zolpidem (Ambien, generic), zaleplon (Sonata, generic), and eszopiclone (Lunesta, generic).
-Newer types of sedative hypnotics include ramelteon (Rozerem, generic) and suvorexant (Belsomra).
+Are the preferred prescription medications for treating insomnia.
+They include zolpidem (Ambien), zaleplon (Sonata), and eszopiclone (Lunesta).
+Newer types of sedative hypnotics include ramelteon (Rozerem) and suvorexant (Belsomra).

 It is important that your provider explains the risks of these drugs and the precautions you need to take.
 These drugs are usually prescribed for short-term use and should be taken at the lowest possible dose because they can affect next-day mental alertness and physical coordination.
 You should never use alcohol before taking these drugs.
 Long-term use of these drugs may cause problems with short-term memory.

-Melatonin: a supplement that is a synthetic version of a hormone found in the body that is associated with regulating the circadian rhythms associated with sleep.
+A supplement that is a synthetic version of a hormone found in the body that is associated with regulating the circadian rhythms associated with sleep.
+Melatonin is a dietary supplement; therefore, it does not require FDA approval.
 There are no consistent standards on melatonin doses.
 General recommendations are to take 0.3 mg to 1 mg about 90 minutes before going to sleep.
 Taking higher doses may disrupt sleep and may cause daytime sleepiness, headaches, dizziness, nausea, and stomach cramps.

-Tricyclic Antidepressants: Antidepressants known as tricyclics affect brain chemicals that are involved in managing pain.
-The tricyclic antidepressant amitriptyline (Elavil, generic) is sometimes prescribed to treat pain and sleep problems associated with CFS.
-Other tricyclics include doxepin (Sinequan, generic), desipramine (Norpramin, generic), nortriptyline (Pamelor, generic), clomipramine (Anafranil, generic), and imipramine (Tofranil, generic).
+Antidepressants known as tricyclics affect brain chemicals that are involved in managing pain.
+The tricyclic antidepressant amitriptyline (Elavil) is sometimes prescribed to treat pain and sleep problems associated with CFS.
+Other tricyclics include doxepin (Sinequan, generic), desipramine (Norpramin), nortriptyline (Pamelor), clomipramine (Anafranil), and imipramine (Tofranil).

 Tricyclics for CFS pain and sleep management are given at lower doses than when used to treat depression.

-Selective serotonin-reuptake inhibitors (SSRIs) and selective serotonin and norepinephrine reuptake inhibitors (SNRI): SSRIs may be helpful for people with CFS who experience significant depression.
-These drugs include fluoxetine (Prozac, generic), sertraline (Zoloft, generic), paroxetine (Paxil, Pexeva, generic), citalopram (Celexa, generic) and escitalopram (Lexapro, generic).
+SSRIs may be helpful for people with CFS who experience significant depression.
+These drugs include fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil, Pexeva), citalopram (Celexa) and escitalopram (Lexapro).

-Duloxetine (Cymbalta, generic) and venlafaxine (Effexor, generic) are antidepressants classified as SNRIs because they affect both neurotransmitters.
+Duloxetine (Cymbalta) and venlafaxine (Effexor) are antidepressants classified as SNRIs because they affect both neurotransmitters.
 SSRIs and SNRIs should not be taken with tricyclics, because the combination may cause dangerous side effects.

 Other Drugs Being Investigated for CFS